peri-source/peri/docs/walkthrough.rst

 -----------------------------------------------------------

 The method PERI needs a mathematical model to reconstruct the experimental image.
-At the grossest level, the model just needs to create a model image.
+At the grossest level, the model needs to create a model image.
 This model also needs to have parameters (e.g. the positions of the particles or the properties of the microscope) which are adjustable.
 PERI then fits those parameters to find the best-possible model of the experimental image.